redhair/redhair/README.md

 <p>I'm a Full stack developer that loves creating new things.
 Currently working on the decentralized web in order to create a trustless, open and free world.</p>

 Ask me about:
+- Product Development 💻
+- React ⚛️
+- Design Systems 🧱
 - Blockchain ⛓️
-- Yield Farming 🧑‍🌾
 - DeFi ⚡
 - NFTs 💎
-- React ⚛️
-- Fullstack Development 💻

 Email: tombonanni@gmail.com